 Fednav’s success lies in its people.
-The role of its Human Resources Department is to ensure that the company’s most valuable asset—its employees—are motivated and that their skills and talents are applied effectively.
+The role of its Talent Management Department t is to ensure that the company’s most valuable asset—its employees—are motivated and that their skills and talents are applied effectively.
 In doing so, it ensures that employees accomplish their goals and objectives according to Fednav’s values.

-The Human Resources team partners with management to listen to employee needs and then responds accordingly.
+The Talent Management team partners with management to listen to employee needs and then responds accordingly.
 By monitoring the latest HR trends and tendencies and by applying new concepts to a specific entrepreneurial environment, it is able to sustain its competitive edge within a highly competitive industry.